-OVERVIEW: ASSERTIVENESS OF ECONOMIC INTERESTS AND GEOPOLITICAL RE-POSITIONING: IMPLICATIONS FOR NATIONAL POLITICAL LEADERSHIP AND GLOBAL SUMMITRY
+OVERVIEW: PROMOTING SINGLE-ISSUE NATIONAL PRIORITIES: IMPLICATIONS FOR GLOBAL LEADERSHIP AND SUMMITRY

-These commentaries represent a unique experimental inquiry into the political relationship between national leaders and their publics in the context of the London G20 Summit on April 2, 2009, as revealed in national newspapers in the capitals of G20 countries in the runup and immediate aftermath of the G20 Summit.
+These commentaries represent a unique experimental inquiry into the political relationship between national leaders and their publics in the context of the London G20 Summit on April 2, 2009, as revealed in national newspapers in the capitals of G20 countries in the runup to and immediate aftermath of the G20 summit.
 The purpose is to assess the degree to which this broader summit grouping - in the context of the global economic crisis - can restore the confidence and trust of people in the capacity of national leaders acting together to take public responsibility for the public interest in economic outcomes.
 This restoration of confidence would not only have a political effect, but also an economic impact on the level of confidence in consumer, investor and money markets, potentially contributing to greater stability and growth in the global economy.
-This overview is a first attempt to identify some common themes and results from this initial inquiry based on the papers from the dozen G20 countries presented here.
+This overview is a first attempt to identify some common themes and results from this initial inquiry, based on the papers from the dozen G20 countries presented here.

-NATIONAL ECONOMIC PRIORITIES, POLITICAL Leadership and Shifts in Public Opinion
+National Economic Priorities, Political Leadership and Shifts in Public Opinion

-The behaviour of leaders at the London G20 Summit in April was not fully transparent since the meeting itself was behind closed doors.
+The behaviour of leaders at the London G20 Summit in April was not fully transparent, since the meeting itself was behind closed doors.
 Nonetheless, the run-up to the summit and the press conferences afterward provided a profile of national leadership and a sense of the priority interests of various leaders in summit outcomes.

 Of the dozen G20 countries surveyed here, most leaders were identified with single issues, whereas fewer leaders invested in multiple issues.
 Further complicating perceptions, or manifesting them differently, was the presence of pairs of countries with common interests.
-There was considerable interest in the degree to which the United States and China constituted a "G2," since they are among the largest countries with the broadest global reach, even though both countries tried to downplay the G2 idea.
-Also, the French-German "couple" revived its image by joining forces against the Anglo-American interest in fiscal stimulus and in expressing the continental priority for strengthening financial regulation.
-This perceived conflict became the high drama of the London Summit, especially in the runup to it - less so in the aftermath.
+There was considerable interest in the degree to which the United States and China constituted a "Group of Two" (G2), since they are among the largest countries with the broadest global reach, even though both countries tried to downplay the G2 idea.
+Also, the French-German "couple" revived its image by joining forces against the Anglo-American interest in fiscal stimulus, and in expressing the continental priority for strengthening financial regulation.
+This perceived conflict became the high drama of the

+London summit - especially in the run-up to it, less so in the aftermath.

-Among the 12 G20 nations surveyed here, a significant contingent clearly prioritized a strong stance against protectionism as being their top priority national interest in the summit.
-These four countries tended to be countries which had not suffered (yet) enormously from the global economic crisis, but which have significant trading relationships, especially with the United States.
-The four countries with single-issue priority commitments in the London G20 Summit to open trade and anti-protectionism were: Canada, Mexico, Brazil and India.
+Among the 12 G20 nations surveyed here, a significant contingent clearly prioritized a strong stance against protectionism as their top priority in the summit.
+These countries tended to be the countries that had not suffered (yet) enormously from the global economic crisis, but which have significant trading relationships, especially with the United States.
+The four countries with single-issue priority commitments to open trade and anti-protectionism were: Canada, Mexico, Brazil and India.